Expressivity of Neural Networks with Random Weights and Learned Biases: Discussion

-Future directions should focus on capturing greater biological detail, and better hidden layer scaling.
-Experimental \cite{ferguson2020mechanisms} and theoretical work \cite{wyrick2021state,ogawa2023multitasking} showed that neural pathways that modulated biases, like firing threshold or tonic inputs, may effect other neuronal properties, like neuron input-output gain.
-As our proofs rely on masking, they demonstrate universal approximation not just for bias learning but for any learned mechanism that can mask neurons, possibly including gain modulation.
-Exploring the flexibility of paradigms where gain (\cite{stroud2018motor}) and biases are learned in concert is an interesting direction to exploit this.
-Moreover, the observed distribution of synaptic weights in the brain is not uniform but long-tailed \cite{song2005highly}, and searching for weight distributions that improve expressivity and hidden-layer scaling is an exciting future direction.
-If hidden-layer scaling can be improved, bias-learning might open up options for temporal credit assignment that perform poorly due to the $N^2$ scaling of synapses.
-Alternatively, it would be fascinating if, regardless of whether learned parameters are weights or biases, one needs roughly the same number of parameters to achieve a given degree of task performance.
+We lastly highlight the need for greater biological detail in future studies of bias learning.
+Past experimental \cite{ferguson2020mechanisms} and theoretical work \cite{wyrick2021state,ogawa2023multitasking} showed that neural mechanisms modulating biases, like firing threshold or tonic inputs, may effect other neuronal properties, like neuron input-output gain.
+As our proofs rely on masking, they demonstrate universal approximation not just for bias learning but for any learned mechanism that can mask neurons.
+Exploring paradigms where gain (\cite{stroud2018motor}) and biases are learned in concert could be an interesting direction to exploit this.
+Finally, the observed distribution of synaptic weights in the brain is not uniform but long-tailed \cite{song2005highly}, highlighting the need for bias learning models with more structured weight initializations.
+We hypothesize that structure in the weights intermediate between fully random and fully learned might yield an optimal combination of performance and training efficiency.
+If such structure improves hidden-layer scaling, this could enable bias learning to support temporal credit assignment algorithms that struggle in weight space due to the $N^2$ scaling of synapses.
+A fascinating alternative is that the same number of parameters could achieve a given task performance, regardless of whether they are weights or biases.

-Combined with decades old results on adaptive behaviour in networks without weight changes \cite{cotter_fixed-weight_1990}, and related findings in ML (see in-context learning \cite{brown2020language}), we hope that this study will inspire more research on learning phenomena that transcend synaptic adaptation.